How Does Ovarian Cysts Effect on Your Fertility?

 In comparison to cysts containing liquid, dermoid cysts are more harmful since they contain solid components, including hair, fat, cartilage, skin, bones, teeth, etc. However, it typically does not prevent pregnancy, and if it is less than 5 cm in size, the danger is very minimal.

-Does Polycystic Ovary Syndrome Cause Infertility?
+Does Polycystic Ovary Syndrome (PCOS) Cause Female Infertility?

 Polycystic ovarian syndrome (PCOS), often known as ovaries filled with multiple cysts, is a common female condition that hinders the secretion of hormones required for egg formation.
 The ultrasound diagnosis of numerous pearl-sized cysts indicates polycystic ovaries.